usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-to-appliance.rst

 	1. Using pre-install and post-install scripts
 	2. Using boot scripts
-	3. Using UForge Studio.
-You may want to refer to the UForge Studio documentation.
+	3. Using UForge Studio
 	4. Integrate with a Configuration Management platform

 In each case, you must import the scan as an appliance template (white box migration).

 **Solution #1**: Using pre-install and post-install scripts in the package mechanism:  RPM and DEB package mechanism allows you to register scripts that are executed at various moments during the installation of the package.
-By packaging your middleware or application binaries as a native package allows you to register such scripts.
+By packaging your middleware or application binaries as a native package you can register such scripts.
 These scripts are automatically taken into account as part of the machine image generation process.
 These packages can be added into the appliance template – either in a custom repository known by UForge AppCenter (in this case the packages are displayed as part of the repository and are added in OS Profile) or as part of a Project or My Software component.

 **Solution #2**: Using boot scripts.
 UForge AppCenter allows you to add boot scripts in the appliance template.
 These boot scripts are executed the first time the migrated instance is provisioned.
 Boot scripts can also be registered to be run every time the instance is rebooted.